Shnitselon/Azure-Shell-2G/README.md

 CloudShell validates provided settings and creates the new resource.

-_**Azure Shell 2 Gen requires you to create an appropriate App template, which would be deployed as part of the sandbox reservation.
-For details, see the following CloudShell Help article: [Applications' Typical Workflow](https://help.quali.com/Online%20Help/0.0/Portal/Content/CSP/MNG/Mng-Apps.htm?Highlight=App#Adding)**_
+_**Azure Shell 2 Gen requires you to create an appropriate App template, which will be deployed as part of the sandbox reservation.
+For details, see the following CloudShell Help article: [Adding App Templates](https://help.quali.com/Online%20Help/0.0/Portal/Content/CSP/MNG/Mng-Apps.htm?Highlight=App#Adding)**_

 # Updating Python Dependencies for Shells
 This section explains how to update your Python dependencies folder.
 This is required when you upgrade a shell that uses new/updated dependencies.
 It applies to both online and offline dependencies.